awfulwaffle77/WeatherApp/README.md

 For the Mocking part, the choice was obvious, but hard to test.
 The tested class was `Controller` due to the fact that it was the only one including several other classes.
-The hard part was that due to the fact that it directly communicated with the View component, there were few functionalities to test, but I tried to make the tests as exhaustive as possible regarding the use of different functions so as to show that the usage was fully understood.
+The hard part was that due to the fact that it directly communicated with the View component, there were few functionalities to test, but I tried to make the test as exhaustive as possible regarding the use of different functions so as to show that the usage of Mockito was fully understood.
+The test is as follows:

+1. Was made to play with the more complex functionalities of Mockito.
+Due to the fact that creating a JSON as is the one from the GET request is pretty difficult and doesn't represent a priority of this project, I used some predefined variables.